-The Mimic octopus was discovered in 1998 off the coasts of Malaysia and Indonesia, and has evolved an amazing technique for deceiving both predators and prey.
-When threatened, it imitates local predators such as venomous sea snakes, soles, lionfish, jellyfish, sea anemones and other organisms that divers have not quite figured out.
+The Mimic octopus was discovered in 1998 off the coasts of Malaysia and Indonesia.
+It has evolved an amazing technique for deceiving both predators and prey.
+When threatened, it imitates local predators such as venomous sea snakes, soles, lionfish, jellyfish, sea anemones, and other organisms that divers have not quite figured out.

 While many other species have colorful rings or mock stingers to imitate dangerous organisms, the mimic octopus is the only known organism to imitate multiple organisms and can blend into a number of varied surroundings.